Nine point zero against nine point one

 The floor is your own risk tolerance

-If the worst mistake is wrong meeting minutes or a questionable first draft, open-source is almost certainly the better call.
-If the mistake is a wrong refund, a misclassified customer record, or promised money that should not move, then governance and contractual cover are worth paying for.
+If the worst case is a wrong refund, a misclassified customer record, or money that moves when it should not, then governance and a contract are worth paying for.
+That is the room where the premium earns its keep.

 Build the floor while the ceiling rises.
-Use cheap models for the parts where cheap mistakes are fine.
-Keep the frontier where mistakes are expensive and accountability matters.
-The price gap is just showing you where that split belongs.
+Run cheap models where cheap mistakes are survivable.
+Keep the frontier where being confidently wrong gets expensive.
+The price gap is not noise.
+It is a map of where that line belongs.

 Tags for AI Agents